chjmoss/GettingCleaningDataCourseProject/README.md

 The script does the following

-- loads into data frames the data found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- loads the data found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip into dataframes
-- adds names from feature list to X_test and X_train data sets so descriptive names are available
+- adds names from feature list to the tables with the features data
+- Adds names to all other datasets without descriptive names
-- adds names to activity reference table and activity outcome dataset so that descriptions can be added to activity labels
+- adds description to activity outcome data frame (only has id to start)
-- merges activity outcome to reference table to add descriptive text column
-- merges outcomes with device data
 - filters out variables that are not the standard deviation or mean
+- merges acivities with device data
 - does all the above for test and training sets and then row binds them
-- melts the data so the variables are in a column
+- melts the data so the variables are in a single column
 - computes averages by subject, activity, and variable into a final tidy dataset.

 #CodeBook

 The final dataset contains five columns
 - Subject: Id of the subject being measured.
-Anonymous so just an ID
-- Activity: Activity they were doing ...sitting standing...etc
+- Activity: Activity they were doing ...sitting,standing,etc
-- Variable: name of data coming from device
+- Variable: name of measurement coming from device
 - Count: Number of rows averaged
-- Avg: Average of variable for that subject and acivity
+- Avg: Average of variable for that subject and activity

 See features_info.txt in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
  for detailed explanation of variables and their meanings